ODIM-Project/ODIM/README.md

 **Prerequisites**

-Kubernetes cluster is set up and the resource aggregator is successfully deployed.
+Kubernetes cluster is set up and the Resource Aggregator is successfully deployed.

 1. Create a directory called `plugins` on the deployment node.
    ```